wilkofm/capstone-project/README.md

 Landing-Page Branch

 - Where I set up the user landing page and the ability for the user to create an account or log in

-- Users can also select an avatar image here to suit their movie personality
+- Users can also select an avatar image here when creating an account to suit their movie personality

+Login-Form-Styling Branch

+- This is where I style the Login Form and the Create Account form

-Card-List Branch
+Home-Page Branch

-- Where I set up the homepage and the inital card list that pulls the list of movies from my backend API
+- Where I set up the homepage and the inital card list that pulls the list of movies from my backend API, as well as the Navbar where the user can navigate between the Home Page and their My List page, as well as search movies and logout of their account.

-Card List Styling Branch

-- Branch where I set up Tailwind CSS and begin my initial styling on the page, making sure the card list is formatted correctly
+- This is also where I set up Tailwind CSS and begin my initial styling on the page, making sure the card list is formatted correctly

-Feature/Filter Branch

-- Branch where I create the ability to search and filter each film based on the movie genre, year or rating.
-- This is also where I create the ability to have each movie link to a specific film trailer

-Rate/Review Branch
+Pop-Up-Window Branch

 - This is where I set up the clickable movie page/popup where the user can rate, review and add the movie to their watchlist

-Rate/Review Styling Branch

-- This is where I begin my initial styling on the movie page to ensure everything is formatted correctly

-Watch list Branch
+Watch-list Branch

-- This is the branch where I set up the user watch list page that displays their saved movies
+- This is the branch where I set up the user watch list page that displays their liked movies and the ability to interact and remove liked movies from their list

-Watch list Styling Branch

-- This is where I begin my initial styling on the watch list page to ensure everything is formatted correctly

 Dark Mode Feature Branch